 ARE YOU LEAVING YOUR MARVEL BOOKS?

 No, I am not leaving my Marvel books.
-I am still writing the >koff< Eisner-winning >koff< BLACK WIDOW.
 I am still writing CAPTAIN MARVEL.
-I am still part of the writing team on the forthcoming AMAZING SPIDER-MAN: BEYOND (Oct 2021), and I will ALWAYS be available to write more IT’S JEFF!
-And if all goes well I've got something really cool lined up for 2022 at Marvel too.
+And I will ALWAYS be available to write more IT’S JEFF!

 WHY DO THIS ON SUBSTACK?